Crissman Dominant for Union/A-C Valley in Shutout Victory; Punxsutawney Remains Hot With Another Lopsided Triumph

 Sikora went four, striking out seven.

-Justin Miller also drove in two and Peyton Hetrick went 2 for 3 with a RBI for Punxsy.
+Justin Miller also drove in two and Peyton Hetrick went 2 for 3 with an RBI for Punxsy.

 CLARION-LIMESTONE 27, FOREST 0